This access statement should be read alongside our current Covid-19 safety measures.

 - Additionally Blue Badge holders with a clock are allowed to park on yellow lines for up to 3 hours provided they are not causing an obstruction and there are no loading restrictions.

-- There are 8 steps to the main entrance with handrails, with risers of 150-170mm, and then a further 2 steps inside to the main museum.
+- There are 8 steps to the main entrance with a handrail to one side.
+Each step is between 150 & 170mm deep.
+There are a further two steps inside to the main museum.

 - Level wheelchair access is available at the rear of the building, through a 97cm wide door.
-There is a bell push and intercom to access the building through this door.
 There is currently no sign at the main entrance to direct visitors to this door.

 - The reception desk has a lowered section.